Amending the Lonely Runner Spectrum Conjecture: Large common factors

 which is true for all $g \geq 6$. \end{proof}

-\subsection{Proving Three Shifted Runners}
+\subsection{Proving three shifted runners}

-A nice bonus that we get from applying the aforementioned techniques is proving the Shifted Lonely Runners Conjecture for four runners.
-The current existing proof involves a complicated setup of geometric lattices and the covering radius of a polytope, which is rather lengthy \cite{jana}.
-We instead invoke only elementary arithmetics to attain a more concise proof.
+A nice bonus that we get from applying the aforementioned methods is proving the Shifted Lonely Runners Conjecture for $n=3$.
+The existing proof by Cslovjecsek involves a setup of geometric lattices and the covering radius of a polytope \cite{jana}.
+We instead invoke only elementary arithmetics.
 This theorem actually comes in handy later in our other proofs as well.